 Due to the extremely difficult housing situation in the first semester, the University of Innsbruck highly recommends you consider studying at the University for the second semester.
 Ski and winter sport enthusiasts know that snow conditions will be good and most ski resorts will be open until mid- to end of April.

 OeAD will do its best to organize a room for you although only a limited number of rooms (especially single rooms) are available.
 ERASMUS and other official exchange program students have priority; other students can only be accommodated as long as rooms are available.

+Housing is allocated on a first come first served basis.
+You should apply as soon as possible!
 The online application is available at http://housing.oead.at/en/applyhere.
 A non-refundable application fee is charged, you will then get a room-offer from the OeAD.
 You can accept that offer by paying the deposit.